cl8dep/cl8dep/README.md

 ### I'm Arael David.
 Computer Science Engineering student with more than 3 years in the world of software development and a passionate cross-platform developer.

 ### I am a multi-platform developer.
-1. .Net and .Net Core
+- .Net and .Net Core
-2. Android
+- Android and Xamarin
-3. Web with ReactJS, NodeJS and more.
+- Web with ReactJS, Asp.Net Core, NodeJS and more.

 - 📫 How to reach me: cl8dep@gmail.com